 We brought only a few items of furniture from home.
 This side table is from New Mexico.
 We bought many of our baskets in New Mexico.
 Although they fit in really well with Native American designs, I think they were made in Pakistan.
 So they happen to fit nicely into our Middle Eastern home, too.

+the world around them.
 This is the little guest bathroom.
 We are not fans of the "bum gun."
 It is very typical for Egyptian bathrooms to have a hose with a sprayer attachment, a bidet, or a toilet with a built in bidet feature.

+We love our wall map (from IKEA in the USA).
+We use it all the time as we dream about where in the world we want to go next.
 For a family of girls, I think we would have preferred pink over blue, but the girls enjoy their bathroom and it's more than sufficient for the chaos of each nightly routine.
 I had to teach my girls to take showers because the little water heater isn't big enough to fill the tub with warm water.
 Our apartment has four of these little water heaters (master, guest, kitchen and laundry room).

 The thing that I miss most is not having a yard.
 In the past it was a joy to have the option to tell my kids to “go outside and play.”
 Here . . . they do go outside but it is never to just play and run around freely (unless we walk to the club that we joined and then it is still a supervised play).
 Sometimes we blow bubbles on our balcony but it really is not the same as having a yard . . . and we can only dream of our own play set.